jimpurbrick/thecreationengine/content/react-vr-redux-revisited.md

-wasn't a clean separation between the application logic and network code and, while the example exploited idempotency to reduce latency for some actions, actions which could generate conflicts used a conservative consistency mechanism which added a at least a network round trip to those actions.
+wasn't a clean separation between the application logic and network code and, while the example exploited idempotency to reduce latency for some actions, actions which could generate conflicts used a conservative consistency mechanism which added at least a network round trip to those actions.
 So, I did some more hacking.

 In an attempt to create a clean separation between application and